Courtney Avery, MPH

 I began to teach prenatal yoga by default as it coincided with my graduate studies and experiences working in birth clinics in South Africa where I caught a baby for the first time as it came into the world.
 I fell in love with teaching prenatal yoga, and eventually went on to become a birth doula.
 Assisting families through the journey of birth- before, during, and after, has shown me the miracle of what our bodies are capable of.
 I also witnessed the lack of education and even confidence around our most intimate health questions.

 I knew how sensual yoga is, and how I was able to accept and love my body exactly as it was.
 I knew my sex life improved, and I was feeling orgasms more than I ever had!
 What I did not like was the lack of conversation about sex in a yoga class.
-I mean, happy baby pose... come on people, should I relax my pelvic floor and vagina or not?
+I mean, happy baby pose... come on people, should I relax my pelvic floor and vagina or what?

 I went on a personal journey to learn about everything that has to do with sexual health.
 I knew there was something more than what my yoga trainers and doctors told me.
 My travels took me to Costa Rica, Panama, Mexico, Guatemala, and Southern California.
-I learned from Tantra teachers, yoga gurus, womb specialists, shamans, and more.
+I learned from Tantra teachers, yoga gurus, womb specialists, shamans, OBGYN’s physical therapists, and more.
 I eventually grew roots in Southern California, were I felt comfortable to combine my experiences from these different fields of health, (that are actually not different at all) to create Intimate Health Yoga.